Madeline8/geomaniac-memory-game/README.md

 Player can adjust the music and sounds volume.
 Screenshot above.

 - As a player, I want to continuous feedback on how I am doing  throughout the game.
 I want to be in control.

 Player get continuous feedback after each move throughout the game.
 Player gets notified in the following situations:

 Player, only once ready, can click the button and start the game.

 Player is notified when it's his turn to guess the correct sequence of images.
 Player is notified once each round is correctly guessed.

 Player is notified when he fails for the first as well as the second time.

 Player is notified when he fails for the third time, and therefore fails the game.

 Player is notified that they have been inactive therefore the game is failed.

 - As a player, I want to see the time it takes me to complete the game.
 Player is notified how long it has taken to complete the game.

 - As a player want to be able to see who designed and developed the game.
 Player can find the details in the footer section, available at all times.

 Website Developer’s / Business Goals
 - As the website developer, I want anyone who enters this page to understand immediately what it offers.
 Logo is clearly saying that 'Geomaniac' is a memory game.
 Rules are clearly explained.

 - As the website developer, I want anyone who enters the page to see who created it and the year of creation.
 Visible in the footer.

 - As the website developer, I want anyone who enters the page to be able to check out my GitHub or LinkedIn profiles.
 Visible in the footer.
-**Further Testing**

 **Browser Compatibility**
 Site was tested across various browsers:

 Everything has correctly rendered when it comes to the browsers below:

 Google Chrome - OK

 Safari - OK

-Mozilla Firefox -
-Microsoft Edge -
+Mozilla Firefox and Microsoft Edge it all worked ok however I noticed that the 'i-game'button' doesn't have the right height.
+I changed it to fit the content, but this still hasn;t fixed it.
+Due to lack of time I had to leave it.
+This is something I look look into in the future, as well as I would do the testing on more browsers.

 However,